linhtc/resume/docs/source/skill.rst

 * Used WebSocket to control the LED on ESP8266.

 Sometime in the past I got trouble with loop or callback function.
-It made my browser was greyout and I had realized that "I should combine asynchronous and synchronous code".
+It made my browser was greyout.
+I mean "I should try to combine asynchronous and synchronous code".

 .. _hashtag-technical-html-css: